Plan trips with wind, comfort

 Uphill option

-It is possible to see where the uphills are steeper than 5%
+See where climbs are steeper than 5%

 Cyclist riding on scenic route